NetComposer/nksip/doc/reference/callback_functions.md

     noreply.
 ```

-If this functions is not implemented, it will reply with a _603 Decline_
+If this functions is not implemented, it will reply with a _603 Decline_.

 ### sip_reinvite/2